Enclave0775/Intiface_Central-Sillytavern-plugin/README.md

     *   Click the **Connect** button.
 The status should change to "Connected".
 4.  **Scan for Devices:**
     *   Click the **Scan** button.
 Intiface will start scanning for Bluetooth devices.
-    *   Once a device is found, it will appear in the panel with "Vibrate" and "Linear" sliders.
+    *   Once a device is found, it will appear in the panel with "Vibrate" and "Linear" controls.
 5.  **Control Your Device:**
-    *   **Manual Control:** Drag the sliders to set the vibration and linear position manually.
+    *   **Manual Control:** Drag the sliders to set the vibration and linear position.
+You can also specify the duration in milliseconds for the linear movement in the provided input field.
     *   **Chat Control:** Send a message in the chat containing specific commands.
 The extension will parse the last message and adjust the device accordingly.

 ## Chat Command Formats